Digital Risk Monitoring Guide: Detect External Threats Early

 Your company’s credentials are being sold on dark web marketplaces right now.
 Your vendors are getting breached.
 Ransomware gangs are announcing they just hit your supply chain.
 And you have no idea.

-Digital risk monitoring watches the criminal underground where attackers plan their next move.
-When threat actors steal your credentials or leak your data, you’ll know within hours, not months.
+Digital risk monitoring watches the criminal underground.
+When attackers steal your credentials or leak your data, you’ll know within hours, not months.

 But what exactly is digital risk monitoring, and how does it work?